MuratovAS/mini-scanf/README.md

 %[@..]  - read selected characters
 %[^@..] - read until a character is encountered
 ```
+NOTE: The return value is different from glibc!
+My implementation counts the number of parameters processed.

 It's completely standalone without any external dependencies.